CartoDB/analytics-toolbox-core/modules/s2/redshift/doc/S2_RESOLUTION.md

 **Description**

-Returns a integer with the resolution of given cell ID.
+Returns an integer with the resolution of a given cell ID.

 * `id`: `INT8` id to get the resolution from.